Skip to content

 Milky Way center

 This spectacular composite image, which combines X-ray, infrared, and optical light from NASA’s great observatories, was our best view of what’s going on in the galactic center as of 2009.
-Over the past ~13 years, however, we’ve taken data that has revealed novel features that, at present, have yet to be fully explained.
+Over the past ~15 years, however, we’ve taken data that has revealed novel features that, at present, have yet to be fully explained.
+Perpendicular to the plane of the galaxy, features rise above and below indicating the transport of energy and gas in a chimney-like fashion.

 Out there, among the stars, galaxies, and beyond, lies the answers to the greatest mysteries of all.